MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

 In this task, you will act as the Patient Service Center Agent, accept the escalation from the healthbot and assist the patient with their issue by using the productivity pane.

 1. [] Navigate back to the **Patient Service Center** app.
-You should be signed in as your IAD User.
+You should be signed in as your Mod Administrator user.

 1. [] Notice in the upper right corner there is a **Chat request** from your user.